kakarukeys/infix-parser-dsa-exercise/README.md

 This is a solution to the first problem in http://interactivepython.org/runestone/static/pythonds/BasicDS/InfixPrefixandPostfixExpressions.html

-The difference between this Clojure solution and the Python solution is that the Clojure solution parses an infix expression to create an intermediate tree data structure which can be used to produce both prefix or postfix expressions, wherease the Python solution is a direct conversion.
+The difference between this Clojure solution and the Python solution is that the Clojure solution parses an infix expression to create an intermediate tree data structure which can be used to produce both prefix or postfix expressions, whereas the Python solution is a direct conversion.

 ## Usage